znly/protein/README.md

   // algorithm, prefixed by the 'PROT-' string protoscan.MD5, "PROT-",
   // configure the `Transcoder` to push every protobuf schema it can find
-  // locally into the specified `redis` connection pool TranscoderOptSetter(NewTranscoderSetterRedis(p)),
+  // in memory into the specified `redis` connection pool TranscoderOptSetter(NewTranscoderSetterRedis(p)),
   // configure the `Transcoder` to query the given `redis` connection pool
   // when it cannot find a specific protobuf schema in its local cache